osnory/BE-Challenge/README.md

 ## **Challenge Overview**

-After designing the user journey, your product manager Jake decided that the next feature to be released will be to show customers their total sales.
+After designing the user journey, your product manager Jake decided that the next feature to be released will be to show customers predictions of their future sales revenue, so they can plan their week.

 Jake understands what the customer wants and what the product needs, but doesn't necessarily know what data looks like or what the api responses should look like.